Nuitka/Nuitka/Developer_Manual.rst

   Right now for every class body, there is a "MAKE_CLASS_*" with frame guard, exception keeper, etc. overhead, but for most classes that is not needed at all.
 Most often the building of functions is all that happens, if at all.
-For these cases, a different approach might be taken, that is to simply build the directory directly.
+For these cases, a different approach might be taken, that is to simply build the dictionary directly if possible and no side-effect could happen.

   A finalization step ought to markup classes whose dictionary elements only have things without side effects, and building functions isn't that.
+Side effects may also be OK, if order is respected, we probably mean "conditions" here that are not conditional expressions or can be reduced to such.

 * The conditional expression needs to be handled like conditional statement for propagation.